Red Empress African Cichlid

 Number 8 – Know your temperature

 African cichlids like it warmer than most tropical fish.
-Temperature should be between 78 and 84 degrees.
+The temperature should be between 78 and 84 degrees.
 I keep mine at a steady and healthy 80 degrees.

-When doing water changes ensure that the new water being added is pre heated to the same temperature of the water in your tank.
+When doing water changes ensure that the new water being added is pre-heated to the same temperature as the water in your tank.

 Number 9 – Tank size